d2l-ai/d2l-en/chapter_preliminaries/calculus.md

-While we have just scratched the surface of a deep topic, a number of concepts already come into focus: first, the composition rules for differentiation allow us to compute the derivatives of complex functinos *automatically* by rote application.
+While we have just scratched the surface of a deep topic, a number of concepts already come into focus: first, the composition rules for differentiation allow us to compute the derivatives of complex functions *automatically* by rote application.
 This task requires no creativity and thus we can focus our cognitive powers elsewhere.